pennyl67/openminted-guidelines/GLOSSARY.md

 ## rights statement

 Formal or official statement asserting the copyright status and/or the licensing conditions for a given resource.
-It can be issued by an authoritative body \(e.g. rights.org\).
+It can be issued by an authoritative body \(e.g. [http://rightsstatements.org/](http://rightsstatements.org/)\).
 For OpenMinTeD purposes, it can be deemed similar to a "licence category", grouping licences that share similar features.

 ## Text and Data Mining

-Text and Data Mining \(TDM\) was initially defined as “the discovery by computer of new, previously unknown information, by automatically extracting and relating information from different \(…\) resources, to reveal otherwise hidden meanings” \(Hearst, 1999\), in other words, “an exploratory data analysis that leads to the discovery of heretofore unknown information, or to answers for questions for which the answer is not currently known” \(Hearst, 1999\). \[From FutureTDM, [http://www.futuretdm.eu/news/tdm-definition/](http://www.futuretdm.eu/news/tdm-definition/)\]
+Text and Data Mining \(TDM\) was initially defined as “the discovery by computer of new, previously unknown information, by automatically extracting and relating information from different \(…\) resources, to reveal otherwise hidden meanings” \(Hearst, 1999\), in other words, “an exploratory data analysis that leads to the discovery of heretofore unknown information, or to answers for questions for which the answer is not currently known” \(Hearst, 1999\). \[FutureTDM, [http://www.futuretdm.eu/news/tdm-definition/](http://www.futuretdm.eu/news/tdm-definition/)\]

 ## service / web service